pce-devel/PCE_Keyboard/Technical.md

 # Tsuushin Keyboard - Technical

-A technical overviw of the unreleased Tsuushin Keyboard
+A technical overview of the unreleased Tsuushin Keyboard

 ## Technical Overview

 The Tsuushin Keyboard is capable of transmitting the state of up to 112 keys.
+It does this by acting as a set of joypad-like controllers via multiap, sending:
+- a start byte
-It does this by acting as a set of controllers via multiap, sending a start byte, followed by 16 bytes of data (where only 7 bits are encoded in each), and an end byte, in the same way as a giant-sized multiap might present 18 controllers to the host.
+- followed by 16 bytes of data (where only 7 bits are encoded in each), and
+- an end byte

+...in the same way as a giant-sized multiap might present 18 controllers to the host.

 ## Encoding Method